New brewery going into Next Door Brewing, which had its last day Sunday

 Stebbins stepped out a few years ago, Phil Dieter said, after suffering from corticobasal degeneration, a rare condition characterized by gradually worsening movement, speech, memory and swallowing.
 Stebbins died in February at age 56.

-Dieter said he, his brother and sister-in-law weren't actively looking to sell their Atwood location, but were approached by the group who will run Starkweather Brewing.
+Dieter said he, his brother and sister-in-law weren’t actively looking to sell the brewpub, but were approached by a group of four beer lovers.

-He said the new owners -- Thomas McVary, Peter Schroder, Tom Gosse and Michael Chronister -- had been longtime Next Door customers.
+He said the new owners — Thomas McVary, Peter Schroder, Tom Gosse and Michael Chronister — had been regular Next Door customers and members of its mug club, which offers discounts on food, beer and merchandise, and access to special events.

-He said he and his partners didn't want to sell the Next Door brand, which was fine with the new owners since they wanted to make their own beers.
+He said he and his partners didn’t want to sell the Next Door brand, which was OK with the new owners because they wanted to make their own beers.

-Next Door will continue to make its beer in Potosi through a partnership with Potosi Brewing, 90 miles west of Madison in Grant County.
+Next Door will continue to brew its beer in Potosi, 90 miles west of Madison in Grant County, through a partnership with Potosi Brewing.

 In December 2015, Next Door started to distribute its beers in the Madison area.
 Dieter said its products are available at about 300 bars, restaurants, grocery stores and liquor stores across southern Wisconsin.

-In the past year, through the city's Streatery program, the Atwood brewpub had tripled its outdoor seating to 50.
-It also offered curbside to-go orders and food delivery through third-party services.
+In the past year, through the city’s Streatery program, the Atwood brewpub tripled its outdoor seating to 50.
+It also began offering curbside to-go orders and food delivery through third-party services.

 “It’s always been just about creating a great experience for our customers,” Dieter said.
 “We’ve never really been the people to want to be in the limelight.
 Even through this last weekend, it’s all about just still trying to make a great experience and that’ll continue.
 We’ll just be doing it with distribution only.”

-McVary, at 55, is the oldest of his partners, who signed their lease Sunday and have began the state and federal licensing processes Monday.
+McVary, at 55, is the oldest of the new partners.
+The group signed their lease last Sunday and began the state and federal licensing processes Monday.
 They hope to open this fall.

 There are 17 tap lines at Next Door, and McVary said he and his partners plan to have a variety of proprietary beers plus beers that are collaborations with other area breweries.
 They will also make their own kombucha, seltzers and sodas.

-He said they're looking for an established restaurant or entrepreneurial chef to serve as a vendor for the brewery, design a menu and cook for brewery customers.
+He said they’re looking for an established restaurant, caterer or entrepreneurial chef to serve as a food vendor for the brewery.
+That person would design a menu and cook for brewery customers.

+“It’s very specific in our lease that we can’t rent (out) the space,” said McVary, who works as an independent instructor for a securities training corporation.
+“So, we’re renting the equipment to whomever wants to run the kitchen and then they’ll serve food.”

 Until then, he said, Starkweather will have menus from nearby restaurants available for customers, who can have outside food delivered to the brewery.

-The partners are registering as a brewery not a brewpub, McVary said, because as a brewpub they'd need to run their own kitchen and have a certain portion of their sales come from food.
+The partners are registering as a brewery, not a brewpub, McVary said, because as a brewpub they’d need to run their own kitchen and have a large part of their sales come from food.

-He said he and his partners met nearby at One Barrel Brewing, where Schroder took over as brewmaster 2 1/2 years ago.
-McVary said Schroder has also worked at MobCraft in Milwaukee, Ooga Brewing in Beaver Dam, and CheezHead Brewing in Beloit.
+He said he and his partners met at One Barrel Brewing, also on Atwood, where Schroder took over as brewmaster 2½ years ago.
+McVary said Schroder has also worked at MobCraft in Milwaukee, Ooga Brewing in Beaver Dam and CheezHead Brewing in Beloit.

 McVary said he and his partners made an unsuccessful offer to buy One Barrel in October.
-They weren't interested in the former Rockhound Brewing Company because it commanded a higher rent and the partners wanted to be on Madison's East Side, he said.
+They weren’t interested in the former Rockhound Brewing Company on Park Street because that rent was higher and they wanted to be on the East Side, he said.